 Chest and Underbust are often used in swimwear; these measurements can be used to verify your patterns around a complex bust construction.
 Chest is taken above the breast from arm hole to arm hole on the front of the body.
-Underbust is taken from side seam, across the rib cage at the underwire line to the opposite side seam.
-Underbust is sometimes referred to as the empire line.
-This measurement is useful to verify patterns with empire line designs, bandeaus, bras and shelf bras.
+Underbust is taken from side seam, across the rib cage at the underwire line to the opposite side seam, and back around.
+Underbust is sometimes referred to as the empire line, the later of which is technically just the front only.
 It's also possible to estimate cup size by comparing Chest and Underbust measurements to bust measurement.

 One of the more difficult measurements is the Waist to Waist measurement.
 Take a tape measure and place it at the centre front waist and run it between the legs and up to the centre back waist without the tape falling between the cheeks.
 If you were measuring for a thong back you'd allow the tape to sit between the cheeks.
 Of course these aren't measurements you can easily take from a female client so it's recommended instead you place the tape at centre front waist and hold it vertically so you can sight horizontally to the lowest point of the crotch.
 This is called the Waist to Crotch measurement.
 You can be discreet by focusing on the tape rather than the body.
 If you compare this measurement to the table and find the corresponding Gusset measurement you can calculate Waist to Waist by the formula: